Fred Morgan Kirby

 Behind the scenes Kirby had driven a hard bargain before agreeing to the consolidation.
 He knew that Woolworth needed his stores to make a truly national corporation.
 He appeared less concerned about his personal share of the bounty and more anxious for his people.
-He secured assurances that no executive, manager or clerk would be compulsorily moved or would lose their job.
-The new corporation would set up a regional office in Wilkes-Barre, which would control of a large group of stores.
+He secured an assurance that no executive, manager or clerk would be compulsorily moved or would lose their job.
+Woolworth's would open a District Office in Wilkes-Barre, controlling a large group of stores.

-Kirby received $9m cash for his stores, as well as a big stockholding in F. W. Woolworth Co.
-He became a Founder Director and SVP with a guaranteed annual salary of £10k for life.
+Kirby received $9m cash for his stores, as well as a big holding of Woolworth stock.
+He became a Founder Director and SVP with a guaranteed annual salary of $10k for life.
 He accepted with a heavy heart.
 He wrote individually to each of his people, thanking them for their service and wishing them well for the future.
 He was proud that Kirby's had been based on friendship and trust, and confident that all would enjoy a great future.

 After the merger Kirby served on the Board of the F. W. Woolworth Co. for twenty-six years, before retiring in 1938.
 His guidance helped the Corporation to fulfil the promises made its launch, maintaining strong dividends and expanding to become the largest chainstore in the world.
 Sum Woolworth, who became Chairman of the Board after his brother's death in 1919, relied on Kirby's counsel and friendship.

 At the time of Kirby's retirement Woolworth had survived the traumas of a World War and the Great Depression and had transformed from Five-and-Ten chain to become a modern and resurgent variety store.